chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 # Installing Chocolatey behind a proxy server

-When trying to install chocolatey behind a proxy server, you may be faced with errors like
+When trying to install Chocolatey behind a proxy server, you may be faced with errors like

-> Boo to the chocolatey gods!
+> Boo to the Chocolatey gods!
 Get Response returned: (407) Proxy Authentication Required

 Steps to help address this.